Home

 • sequin pins (they’re like regular pins, but half the length)

-(I like making a sturdy, well-secured eyelet before ‘papering’ the Christmas ball ornament.
-If you don’t want to go to the trouble, no worries.
-Skip steps 1 - 3 and start with step 4.
+Before you start: I like making a sturdy, well-secured eyelet before 'papering' the Christmas ball ornaments.
+If you don't want to go to the trouble, no worries: just skip steps 1 - 3 and start with step 4.
+You can glue an eyelet to the ornament at the end.

 Step 1

 Cut a length of wire that fits 3-4 times around the styrofoam ball.
-Run it around the ball as if you were wrapping a parcel, and secure with scotch tape.
+Run it around the ball as if you were wrapping a parcel (crossing underneath).

+Temporarily secure the wire position with scotch tape.
 (Silver wire will be almost invisible under the white paper.
-To cover gold wire completely, you’ll need at least two layers of paper.)
+To cover gold wire completely, you'll need at least two layers of tissue paper.)

 Step 2